Springfield, Louisiana

-The ZIP Code of Springfield is 70462.

 History

 Springfield began in the 18th century at one of the northernmost points considered to be navigable on the Natalbany River.
 Between Springfield and Lake Maurepas, Ponchatoula Creek joins the Natalbany and increases its flow.
 The town was also connected to the Natchez Trace.

 Via the Natalbany, Lake Maurepas, Lake Pontchartrain, and Bayou Saint John, Springfield had access to New Orleans by water.
 Similarly, at the time (prior to the damming of the channel by levees) along the Amite River and Mississippi River, Bayou Manchac provided shallow-water access between Springfield and Baton Rouge.
 By 1810 Springfield was one of the areas of interest in the rebellion against Spain, which produced the short-lived Republic of West Florida.
 Bricks from an old Spanish fort can still be found, roughly 200 yards in front of today's post office.
 At this time the area was part of St. Helena Parish, with Livingston Parish created in 1832 from the southern portion of St. Helena.

 Springfield served as the Livingston parish seat from 1835 to 1872.
 The town was incorporated in 1838.
 A post office was listed in Springfield, Livingston County (Parish), on October 1, 1846, with Jacob P. Randolph as the postmaster.

 In the early part of the 19th century, Peter av Hammerdal (Peter Hammond), eponym of Hammond, Louisiana, came to do business of transporting lumber and other products for ocean-going ships in New Orleans, via the rivers and lakes south of Springfield.